spyrosoft/spyrosoft.com/awestruct/blog/computer-keyboards.md

 It took me about three months to master the new layout.
 This is apparently much longer than usual.
 Those who I know that switched took much less time than I did.

 Most people assume that the only reason to switch is to attain faster typing speed.
 I find that my typing speed is pretty much the same as it was before switching; it is mostly dependent on how fast I am thinking about what I'm typing.
 The only time typing speed really comes up for me is when I'm transcribing printed or written words to the computer which is fairly rare.
 The more important result of switching is the increase of comfort and accuracy.
-The ammount of backspace presses really does decrease quite a bit.
+The amount of backspace presses really does decrease quite a bit.
 The comfort will speak for itself when you're in flow (says a programmer, but I think this affects normal people too).

 ### Alternative Layout